cnbbooks/lfe-sicp/ch1/constructing-functions-using-lambda.md

     (- 1 y)))
 ```

 This construct is so useful that there is a special form called let to make its use more convenient.
-Using let, the f procedure could be written as
+Using let, the f function could be written as

 ```lisp
 (defun f (x y)